-My internal modem does not work
+My internal modem does not work or cannot establish a connection

-- Check that the phone line is plugged into your computer. - Check that the phone line is working.
-You can check the line by plugging in an ordinary phone and listening for a dial tone. - Check that the phone number the program is dialling is correct. - In the Phone and Modem Options dialog box (Control Panel / Phone and Modem Options), check that your modem is listed in the Modems tab, and that the location information is correct on the Dialing Rules tab.

-if you do not see the Phone and Modem Options icon, click Switch to Classic View on the left side.
+- □ Check that the phone line is plugged into your computer. - ☐ Make sure that the modem is the only device connected to your phone line. - □ Check that the phone line is working.
+You can check the line by plugging in an ordinary phone and listening for a dial tone. - ☐ Check that the phone number the program is dialling is correct.
+The modem dialling mode may be incompatible with your telephone line. - ☐ The modem may not work properly if you are with a Private Automatic Branch eXchange (PABX). - In the Phone and Modem Options dialog box (Control Panel / Phone and Modem Options), check that your modem is listed in the Modems tab, and that the location information is correct on the Dialing Rules tab. - If you do not see the Phone and Modem Options icon, click Switch to Classic View on the left side.